jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 + }
 ```

-Note: If you were relying on setting certain instance attributes via the `extend` method, you might now need override the `preinitialize` method in order for their values to be set in time.

 #### Custom tag names

 If you were changing the base HTML tag for your widget by defining the `tagName` property, this can now be done in ipywidgets 8 in the `preinitialize` method (see https://github.com/jupyter-widgets/ipywidgets/commit/a342e0dbc7c779bb668e5a21c097d7cec9a6ac44 for example changes in core widgets):